Codes over Trees: Balls of Trees of Radius One

 \section{Balls of Trees of Radius One}

-In Section~\ref{ch:bound_trees}, we introduced and studied the forest ball of a tree in order to derive a sphere packing bound on codes over trees with a prescribed minimum tree distance.
-In this section we introduce several more ball definitions and study their size behavior.
+we introduced and studied the forest ball of a tree in order to derive a sphere packing bound on codes over trees with a prescribed minimum tree distance.
+In this section we study the size behavior of tree balls of trees.
 These results will also be used to apply the generalized Gilbert Varshamov bound~\cite{Tolhuizen} on codes over trees.
 We start from some definitions.